-WELCOME TO THE NEUROLOGY TRAINING PROGRAM AT STATEN ISLAND UNIVERSITY AND LENOX HILL HOSPITALS
+WELCOME TO THE NEUROLOGY RESIDENCY TRAINING PROGRAM AT STATEN ISLAND UNIVERSITY HOSPITAL AND LENOX HILL HOSPITAL

-Congratulations on choosing Neurology as your career and thank you for your interest in the residency training program at Staten Island University Hospital and Lenox Hill Hospital!
-We are excited to present to you our new training program set to begin in the summer of 2021 and look forward to partnering with you to build a superb training experience built on education, collegiality and mentorship.
+Congratulations on choosing Neurology as your career and thank you for your interest in our residency training program here at Staten Island University Hospital and Lenox Hill Hospital!
+We are excited to present to you our unique training program and look forward to partnering with you to build a superb experience built on education, collegiality, collaboration and mentorship.

-Our residency program benefits from the combined resources of our teaching hospitals at Staten Island University Hospital and at Lenox Hill Hospital as part of Northwell Health, the largest health care provider in New York.
+Our residency program benefits from the combined resources of our teaching institutions at Staten Island University Hospital and at Lenox Hill Hospital which are both part of Northwell Health, the largest health care provider in New York and one of the largest graduate medical education programs in the country.
 Our diverse clinical and research faculty is dedicated to educating and preparing you as future neurologists in our rapidly evolving field.
 Our program is designed to offer both the structure and flexibility to allow for a diversity of educational experiences while still providing a solid foundation in clinical neurology.

 MESSAGE FROM THE PROGRAM DIRECTOR